iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 I have a confession to make: I lied to you just now.
 But just a bit, and for didactic purposes.
 In fact, the model above was trained on audio from a 31-level Mimi, where I omitted the very first level, which contains the “semantic token”.

 The role of this token is to represent semantic information of the audio, without necessarily aiding reconstruction.
-I won’t go into how these work, but in one sentence, Mimi’s semantic tokens are distilled from [WavLM](https://arxiv.org/abs/2110.13900), which you can think of as a [BERT](https://arxiv.org/abs/1810.04805) for speech.
+I won’t go into how these work, but in one sentence, Mimi’s semantic tokens are distilled from WavLM <d-cite key="DBLP:journals/corr/abs-2110-13900" />, which you can think of as a BERT <d-cite key="DBLP:journals/corr/abs-1810-04805" /> for speech.

 To get a feeling for what information semantic tokens encode, let’s take this example audio, passed through Mimi: